 If you are not delighting customers with the service you offer, then you are losing money.
 Too many companies view customer service as merely an overhead – an expense that has to be carried.
 That is a mistake.

-Deliver excellent service and they will not only buy from you again, they may recommend your business to friends and colleagues, too.
+Deliver excellent service, and they will not only buy from you again, but they may also recommend your business to friends and colleagues, too.
 In the world of social media, that really means something.

 Trump Your Competitors and Get All the Traffic You Want